 Note: These materials offer prospective students a preview of how our classes are structured.
 Students enrolled in this course will receive access to the full set of materials, including video lectures, project-based assignments, and instructor feedback.

-So, again, we have our building, we have our references here for the different sections of our building.
-And again, the information that is contained within the symbol here tells us where to go.
-To find the information that is contained in the section of the building that is cut here.
+43—Planos de Piso—Nivel 2—Parte 2 So again, we have our building, and we have our references here for the different sections of our building.
+The information contained within the symbol here tells us where to go to find the information that is included in the section of the building that is cut here.

-So, again, we have the garage down here.
-We enter through the clay room, we go up the stairs coming here, going over and then we are up on the first floor.
-So, when I'm on the first floor, again, what has happened is that I go up these stairs, I'm in the pantry.
+Again, we have the garage down here.
+We enter through the clay room, go up the stairs, come over, and then we are on the first floor.
+So, when I'm on the first floor, again, what has happened is that I go up these stairs and I’m in the pantry.

-Here, there is a small player.
-I have the elevator hole.
-Again, this information here says that if you want to see the enlarged plan, then go see symbol 1 on page 7.2.
-What you will notice here, between the living room and the kitchen is this symbol here.
+Here, there is a small foyer.
+I have the elevator shaft.
+Again, this information here says that if you want to see the enlarged plan, go to Symbol 1 on page 7.2.
+What you will notice here, between the living room and the kitchen, is this symbol.

 This symbol is a call for interior elevations.
-And what it is saying, and we will see later, is that I would look at sheet A5.3 to see the different interior elevations.
-And the interior elevations will be labeled on sheet A5.3 as interior elevations 2, 3.
-Up here 4 and down here 6.
-So, what would happen is that when I'm on sheet A5.3, if I want to see the interior elevation of this wall here.
+What it is saying—and we will see later—is that I would look at Sheet A5.3 to see the different interior elevations.
+The interior elevations will be labeled on Sheet A5.3 as Interior Elevations 2,3, up here 4, and down here 6.
+So, what would happen is that when I'm on Sheet A5.3, if I want to see the interior elevation of this wall here,

-I would go to sheet A5.3 and look at image 6.
-You can see that we have many key notes in the drawing.
-And again, the key notes are all referenced here to the right in this correct area around here.
-We have the key notes, we have the dimensions, we have the sections of the building.
+I would go to Sheet A5.3 and look at Image 6.
+You can see that we have many keynotes in the drawing.
+Again, the keynotes are all referenced here to the right in this correct area.
+We have the keynotes, we have the dimensions, and we have the sections of the building.

-Now, one thing you will also notice is that in the music room, we are showing discontinuous lines up here.
-These discontinuous lines show the fact that we have a heavy wooden frame that goes on top of the ceiling.
-And then, if I look here in the small gardening area.
+Now, one thing you will also notice is that in the music room, we are showing dashed lines up here.
+These dashed lines show that we have a heavy wooden frame that goes on top of the ceiling.
+And then, if I look here in the small gardening area,